Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # i need to becarefull with git becuase it automatically pulls when i change branch

 # sign out for navigation its not working ✔✔✔ this is fix i just need to change the web.php route to redirect dashboard

+# there is something wrong with the image profile and its not the size i think its anout rendering